chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/wordpress.md

 In this Docker Compose example, we define 3 services: `app`, `nginx`, and `mariadb`.
 Here's a breakdown of each service:

 - The `app` service uses the `latest-dev` variant of the Chainguard WordPress Image, and is configured to connect to the `mariadb` service.
 The entrypoint script in the WordPress image looks for environment variables to set up a custom `wp-config.php` file.
 The volume `document-root` defines a volume that will be shared between the `app` and the `nginx` services.
-- The `nginx` service uses the [Chainguard Nginx Image](https://images.chainguard.dev/directory/image/nginx/overview), and is configured to serve the WordPress application on port 8000.
+- The `nginx` service uses the [Chainguard nginx Image](https://images.chainguard.dev/directory/image/nginx/overview), and is configured to serve the WordPress application on port 8000.
 - The `mariadb` service uses the [Chainguard MariaDB Image](https://images.chainguard.dev/directory/image/mariadb/overview), and is configured with the necessary environment variables to create a database for the WordPress application.

 The environment variables used in this example are defined in a `.env` file located in the same directory as the `docker-compose.yaml` file: